gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

       </joint>
     </model>

-As discussed in the previous section, version 1.4 of the SDFormat specification requires all sibling elements of the same type to have unique names.
+As discussed in the previous section, the specification requires all sibling elements of the same type to have unique names.
 This technically permits a sibling link and joint to have the same name,